opconWizard/opcon-docs/docs/reference/Operations-File-Transfer-Messages.md

 messages output by a non-UNIX Agent or Server will be different, and the user is referred to the documentation for the appropriate LSAM.
-When the destination machine is UNIX and an error originates in the Server, the Agent will pre-pend \"FTServer:\" to the message to indicate that it originated with the Server.
+When the destination machine is UNIX and an error originates in the Server, the Agent will pre-pend "FTServer:" to the message to indicate that it originated with the Server.
 For example: